Skip to main content

 3. Cross-reference suppresses hallucinations

 Single-agent review hallucinates findings.
 The model is confidently wrong about a function being unused, a variable being uninitialized, or a security pattern being broken — when the reviewer reads the file in question, the finding is fiction.
 Sigilix’s synthesizer cross-references findings with the source code.
-If Warden flags a SQL injection at line 42 but Core’s structural-provenance check shows the parameter actually passes through a parameterized-query helper, the finding is suppressed before it reaches you.
+If Argus flags a SQL injection at line 42 but Harmonia’s structural-provenance check shows the parameter actually passes through a parameterized-query helper, the finding is suppressed before it reaches you.
 The cross-reference is the difference between “AI review you tolerate” and “AI review you trust.”

 4. Severity calibration uses the agreement signal